 - Exempting federal emergency relief payments (e.g. grants and stimulus checks) from income calculations in Chapter 7 and Chapter 13 bankruptcy

 - Allowing those in open Chapter 13 proceedings to modify their repayment plans (i.e. lowering payments by extending the deadlines)

 - Increasing the debt threshold of Subchapter V of Chapter 11 bankruptcy from $2,725,625 to $7,500,000, allowing more small business owners to qualify

 Additionally, the federal government has halted foreclosures and evictions for certain renters and homeowners.
 Without the imminent threat of losing your home, you may have more time to adequately prepare for your bankruptcy case.

 The government may continue to establish financial relief programs, and each court may adjust its operations in different ways.
 Whether you are considering bankruptcy or have already begun your case, staying up to date during the pandemic is critical for your success.

 To help you navigate this crisis, The Colpitts Law Firm is remaining open and conducting services remotely.
 If you would like to discuss bankruptcy, we are offering our initial consultations via phone.
 As we finish preparing your case, we can help implement a solution to properly execute all the necessary documents without unnecessarily risking your health.
-We can still file your bankruptcy case to help you obtain that financial relief you deserve.
+Our Tulsa bankruptcy attorneys can still file your bankruptcy case to help you obtain that financial relief you deserve.
 You will still receive the same dedicated service, just from a safe social distance.